vonacht/cd2-docs/docs/modules.md

 }
 ```

+The `StartingNitra` field from CD1 does not exist in CD2: the same functionality is done with mutators.
 Example: the first resupply is free, 40 nitra for all others.

 ```json
 {